Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 24. Paint Rocks

 Gather some rocks from outside that have a nice flat surface.
-Then paint them with pretty pictures, colors and positive messages!
-Either make your own collection or place them outside around the parks and neighborhood for people walking by to spot and enjoy.
+Then paint them with pretty pictures, colors, and positive messages!
+Either make your own collection or place them outside around the parks and neighborhood for people to spot and enjoy.

 25. Draw Outside with Sidewalk Chalk

 Draw pictures with different colors and play games like tic-tac-toe and hangman.
 You can even assign the kids a theme.
-For example, ask them to draw farm animals or a city with cars and trees and buildings.
+For example, ask them to draw farm animals or a city with cars, trees, and buildings.

 26. Do a Scavenger Hunt